-A team of scientists in China has developed a test that involves highly sensitive coamplification at lower denaturation temperature polymerase chain reaction (COLD-PCR) coupled with probe-based fluorescence melting curve analysis (FMCA) for precision diagnosis of chronic hepatitis B (CHB) patients.
-The simplified, low-cost test may be used routinely in hospital laboratories.
+For the precise diagnosis of people with chronic hepatitis B (CHB), a research team has created a test that combines highly sensitive coamplification at lower denaturation temperature polymerase chain reaction (COLD-PCR) with probe-based fluorescence melting curve analysis (FMCA).
+The straightforward, affordable test might be applied frequently in medical labs.

 The hepatitis B virus (HBV) can be fatal and affects the liver; it typically results from cirrhosis or liver cancer.
 Contact with infected blood or bodily fluids is the most common way for the virus to propagate.
 Vaccines that provide nearly complete protection against HBV infection can avoid HBV.